We are looking for students!

 Current Projects

-Determining the function of Six1 and Six1 co-factors during incisor development in mouse.
+3. Dissecting the function of SIX1 and SIX1 co-factors during incisor development (mouse)